-Under the Arrangement, the Company exchanged each of its common shares for one new common share and one Class B share.
 The Class B shares carry redemption and retraction rights and rights on liquidation which entitle the holders collectively to 85% of the net cash, if any, (after deducting all costs, taxes and expenses and the third party funder's portion thereof) received from an award or settlement in relation to SASL's arbitration proceeding against the State of Bolivia for the expropriation of the Malku Khota project.
-As at December 31, 2014, the Class B shares have been determined to have a fair value of \$13,531,345, based on the closing price of a Class B share on the TSX (Cdn. \$0.135 per Class B share).
-The estimated fair value of the derivative liability related to stock options exercisable into common shares and Class B shares amounts to \$218,374 as at December 31, 2014 and is measured using estimates for the expected value of the stock, the expected life of options and warrants, and an estimated risk-free rate.
+As at December 31, 2015, the Class B shares have been determined to have a fair value of \$9,241,245, based on the closing price of a Class B share on the Toronto Stock Exchange ("TSX") (Cdn. \$0.11 per Class B share).
+The estimated fair value of the derivative liability related to stock options exercisable into common shares and Class B shares amounts to \$64,303 as at December 31, 2015 and is measured using estimates for the expected value of the stock, the expected life of options, and an estimated risk-free rate.